 Grouping for student groups: Select the grouping from the dropdown.

-Notify graders about submissions: If set to Yes, graders will receive a message whenever a student submits to this assignment.
+Notify graders about submissions: If set to Yes, graders will receive a message each time a student submits to this assignment.
+By default messages generate an email notification.

-Notify graders about late submission: If set to Yes, graders will receive a message whenever a student submits late to this assignment.
+Notify graders about late submission: If set to Yes, graders will receive a message each time a student submits late to this assignment.

 Type: If this is an ungraded assignment, set this to None.
 If it is a graded assignment, leave the default Point.